-The belt portion of Back-A-Line is tapered to accommodate measurement differences between waist and hips to eliminate any chance of the support shifting up or down.
+The belt portion of Back-A-Line is tapered to accommodate measurement differences between waist and hips.
+This anchors the support so it won't shift up or down during use.

 If your waist is smaller than your hips, center the pad in the small of your back with the care label right-side-up, fuzzy Velcro in your right hand.
 Wrap the strap around your waist and fasten snugly.
 Make sure the top border of the brace is below your rib cage.

 If your belly is bigger than your hips, wear the brace with the care label upside-down, fuzzy Velcro in your left hand.
 Center the pad in the small of your back and wrap the straps diagonally downward to meet about 4" under your belly.
 Lift your belly, secure the Velcro and you're good to go!
 The Back-A-Line will help support your belly weight.